 But the latest Active People Survey (APS) from Sport England suggests that around 246,000 people (aged 16+) go climbing or hill walking at least once a month and 77,000 take part at least once a week.

 The BMC in numbers

 BMC membership has grown from a total of about 25,000 in 1990 to over 75,000 currently.
 The number of individual members has doubled in recent years from 25,000 in 2000 to over 50,000 today.
 For a graph showing long-term growth in BMC membership since 2000 see the BMC annual report 2013 - download here (see page 6).

 There are approximately 300 climbing and mountaineering clubs (including student clubs) affiliated to the BMC.

-Each year there are currently approximately 5 million climbing wall users in the UK.
-There are around 350 public access climbing walls listed within the BMC wall directory.
-A rough estimate is that the number of public walls has increased from around 300 to 400 in the last 5 years.
-There are further climbing walls in schools, gyms and those used by the military.
-There has been a huge increase on the number of walls in schools however we don't have the figures for this.
+Climbing walls have transformed climbing, allowing those with limited access to the outdoors to participate.
+There are five million climbing wall user visits in the UK each year, at 350 public access climbing walls listed within the BMC wall directory.
+Very few of these are supported by any kind of public subsidy.
+A rough estimate suggests the number of public walls has increased from around 300 to 400 in the last five years.
+(Not all public walls are currently listed in our directory.)
+There are further climbing walls in schools, gyms and military establishments.

-The number of young people taking part in the BMC Youth Climbing Series has risen by 50% in the last 5 years (from 494 in 2009 to at least 740 in 2013).
+The number of young people taking part in the BMC Youth Climbing Series has risen by 50% in the last five years, from 494 in 2009 to over 740 in 2013.
 Around 100 climbers take part in the British Lead Climbing Championships and almost 200 compete in the British Bouldering Championships.
 Between 35 and 40 climbers have taken part in the BMC paraclimbing series every year since it started in 2010.

 Mountaineering in schools

-Mountaineering is on the up in schools, according to a survey which shows that 14% of schools offered it as an activity in 2009/10.
-This is double that of six years previous.
+Mountaineering is on the up in schools, according to a survey showing that 14% of schools offered it as an activity in 2009-10, double the rate of six years ago.